BarryCarlyon/twitch_misc/examples/guest_star/obs_assist/README.md

 ### OBS

-The following calls from [OBS Websocket Protocol](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md) are utilised
+The following calls from [OBS Websocket Protocol](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md) are utilised.
+And to utilise the OBS websocket we use [obs-websocket-js](https://github.com/obs-websocket-community-projects/obs-websocket-js)

 #### Requests